Answers To All Your Questions

 A copy of my breeders permit.

-A micro-chip already in place & paid for.
-All you need to do is register it in your name; maybe a minimal charge.
+A microchip is already in place & paid for.
+Depending on the microchip available, I will register it once you have named your pup, or you may need to register it in your name; maybe with a minimal charge.

 Pricing ranges depending on stud available, look to the specific litters' page.